satsummit/landscape/app/index.md

 ## Better satellites

 <div class="map-container">
   <div id="banner-map" class="static-map static-map__left"></div>
   <div id="banner-map-2" class="static-map static-map__right"></div>
 </div>

-### This is in development.
-Good things to come.
+### The state of satellites

-We have better systems to capture, analyze, and distribute data about the earth.
-This is fundamentally improving, and creating, opportunities for impact in global development.
+The satellite systems we use to capture, analyze, and distribute data about the Earth are improving every day, creating bold new opportunities for impact in global development.

-This is an exploratory overview of current and upcoming sources of data, processing pipelines and data products.
-It is aimed to offer non GIS experts an exploration of the unfolding revolution of earth observation, with an emphasis on development.
-See footer for license and contributors.
+This is an exploratory overview of current and upcoming sources of data, processing pipelines, and data products.
+It is aimed at helping non-experts explore and harness the unfolding revolution of Earth observation, with an emphasis on understanding current capabilities and project development considerations.

+Distributed under <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank">CC-BY 4.0</a>.
+See [Contributors](/contributors.html) section for more details.